gustavoatar/API/README.md

 Hearst API Website
 ===

-Baseline styles and styleguide for the Hearst API Portal.
+Baseline styleguide for the Hearst API Portal.
---
+---

 Built off of Bootstrap 3.0 with HTML5 Boilerplate, layout is mobile first with responsive media queries.